-Three of Boston’s most popular summer vacation destinations are Cape Cod, Martha’s Vineyard, and Nantucket.
+Three of Boston’s most popular Summer vacation destinations are Cape Cod, Martha’s Vineyard, and Nantucket.
+After all, they are home to some of the best beach vacations in the US.

 Their popularity and proximity mean it can often be difficult to get to any of them, so it’s wise to have a backup plan on how to get there.